opengrowingalliance/specifications/v2.0/recipe/ogsp-recipe-spec-revised.md

 ## Conclusion

-The revised OGSP Recipe Specification emphasizes a declarative approach to recipe definition, focusing on plant needs rather than implementation details.
+The revised OGP Recipe Specification emphasizes a declarative approach to recipe definition, focusing on plant needs rather than implementation details.
 This approach makes recipes more portable across different growing systems and provides clearer guidance for growers.

 By separating the "what" (plant needs) from the "how" (system implementation), the specification enables: